Weingut Vollenweider

 History

-After working in vineyards both in Germany and abroad, Daniel started with 1.3 hectares in the Wolfer Goldgrube: an ideal vineyard in the sense that it boasts a fine pedigree, yet had fallen out of use (and the spotlight) in recent decades.
-He now owns just over four hectares on Goldgrube as well as parcels in Kröver Steffensberg and Trabener Würzgarten (Schimbock), and is a member of der klitzekleine ring, a group of winemakers that revive derelict, steep old-vine vineyard sites in the Mosel.
+After working in vineyards both in Germany and abroad, Daniel began with 1.3 hectares in the Wolfer Goldgrube: an ideal vineyard in the sense that it boasts a fine pedigree, yet had fallen out of spotlight in recent decades.
+There is now six hectares under Weingut Vollenweider, spread across the Goldgrube as well as parcels in Kröver Steffensberg and Trabener Würzgarten (Schimbock), and they are member of der klitzekleine ring, a group of winemakers that revive derelict, steep old-vine vineyard sites in the Mosel.

-Daniel is dedicated to the uniquely grueling lifestyle of winemakers in the Mosel who choose to responsibly farm these harrowing sites by hand and without using pesticides and herbicides, knowing the hard work is beneficial to both the vines and ultimately the wine.
+Continuing Daniel’s legacy of hard work, Moritz is dedicated to the uniquely gruelling lifestyle choosing to responsibly farm these harrowing sites by hand and without using pesticides and herbicides, knowing the hard work is beneficial to both the vines and ultimately the wine.

 Viticulture & Winemaking